learn-co-curriculum/web-051517/Module-3/week-1-day-2.md

 ## Topics

- * JS Higher Order Functions
+ * JS First Class Functions
- * JS Closures
+ * JS Callbacks
  * Map/Reduce/Filter

+## Today

+This will be some of the first material that is different than Ruby.
+Our goal here is to understand how functions can be stored as data and generally how to use Callbacks.
+Callbacks are a fundamental part of JS and your understanding of them is crucial.
+You will hear a lot of talk about Closures as well whenever Callbacks gets brought up.
+This is important academically...bought not practically.
+We'll cover it more during the end of Week 2.
+If you are feeling adventurous (and down to get confused) take a look at the reading below.

 ## Labs

-Closures are one of the hardest topics to learn in JS.
-Don't worry if it confuses you!
-You'll get plenty of practice.
-The goal is to at least get through the "Custom forEach()" Lab.
-Writing your own Callbacks is important to understanding what's going on.
+The goal is to get through the map and the reduce lab.
+If you finish that, you'll get practice with map and reduce lab.

 ## Anything Else?